EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 _Short (less than 1 minute) description of work in the past week._

 ### Unresolved Topics

+Tian Zheng will come by to hear your thoughts about Facebook/Wiki/community/etc for Stan programs.
 _Address any open topics from the past meeting._

 ### New Topics